diegorpc/listenbuddy/context/design/tools/api-extraction-from-code.md/steps/file.cbf4101d.md

       return { error: "Invalid user ID, source item or amount specified." };
     }

-    // Use the MBID from metadata as the authoritative source item ID const sourceItemMBID = (sourceItemMetadata?.id || sourceItem) as Item;

     // Fetch user-specific feedback history from this concept's state for the LLM prompt const feedbackHistoryResult = await this._getFeedbackHistory({
       userId: userId,